Behind the Series: Origin of Form

 Process: From Dark to Light, Sensation to Structure

-Series II began with sumi ink on paper—a meditative practice historically used by Buddhist monks to cultivate presence through motion.
+Series II began with sumi ink on paper, an ink made from burned pine soot suspended in its tree resin.
 Each brushstroke became a mirror of internal state, mapping awareness in real time.
-The ink, made from burned pine soot and resin, offered a deep black surface that reflected light in subtle, unexpected ways.
+The ink offered a deep black surface that reflects light and dimensionality when photographed.

-Through a process of mirroring and layering, the original forms evolved into intricate geometries.
-Through this repetition, new symmetrical structures emerged, drawing out hidden geometries and expanding the original gesture into complex visual systems.
-Color was added using gradients and transparency, creating the effect of refracted light and skin-like surfaces, oil and water.
+Through a process of mirroring and layering, new symmetrical structures emerged, drawing out hidden geometries and expanding the original gestures into complex visual systems.
+From there, color was added using gradients and transparency, creating the effect of refracted light and skin-like surfaces, like oil and water.

-Final layers were painted with white and subtle gradients—depicting flows of energy, movement of light through the form.
-The original sumi painting became the ground for these light structures to emerge.
+Final layers of white and subtle gradients of color were added, mapping direction of energy, moving light through the forms.
+The original sumi paintings became the ground for these light structures to emerge.

-Each piece emerged through feeling-led steps, with no fixed outcome—only a continuous unfolding from presence.
-The series maps a transition: from void into form, from darkness into light.
+Each piece emerged through feeling-led steps, with no fixed outcome—a continuous unfolding through presence.
+This series maps the transition from void to form, darkness to light.

-This series offers more than imagery—it reveals a technology of becoming.
+This series is a technology of becoming.
 Through motion, mirroring, and light, these works invite active participation in the field of creation.
 What begins in silence moves into structure.
 Each piece is both complete and still unfolding—a portal that continues to reveal itself through presence.